satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T02_Spring_XD_Hadoop_Twitter.md

 This will place a JAR called `json-serde-1.1.7-jar-with-dependencies.jar` in the `target` folder.

 This JAR is needed for the Hive queries we'll perform.
-To do that, we will create a new query, first loading the JAR by sselecting 'Add File' > 'Upload File' and then finally selecting that JAR for use.
+To do that, we will create a new query, first loading the JAR by selecting 'Add File' > 'Upload File' and then finally selecting that JAR for use.

 ![./images/tutorial-02/screenshot.5.png?raw=true](./images/tutorial-02/screenshot.5.png?raw=true)